cascadiajs/2015.cascadiajs.com/COC_REPORTING.md

 This is meant to guide how we, as a group, handle reports.

-These are the steps you should take when you receive a report of a Code of Conduct Abuse
+These are the steps you, as a staff member, should take when you receive a report of a Code of Conduct Abuse.

 ## Immediately After